Combating noisy labels in object detection datasets: Related work

+Reed et al. proposed a modification to the loss function \cite{Reed2015TrainingDN} that lowers the impact of labels that might be inaccurate.
+The authors claim that this technique also permits the use of datasets whose labels are not known in their entirety.
+The authors tested this method in both image recognition and object detection.

+Goldberger and Ben-Reuven developed the S-Model architecture \cite{Goldberger2017TrainingDN} by adding another softmax layer to the DNN model for classification tasks.
+The authors assume a particular distribution of noise and use the expectation-maximization method.

-Different weights are given to the input photos by the MentorNet classifier network presented by Jiang et al. \cite{Jiang2018MentorNetLD}.
-In successive iterations of the algorithm, images whose labels are assigned with low probability are given less weight and, as a result, effectively stop contributing to the learning process.
-The iterative cross-validation approach \cite{Chen2019UnderstandingAU} described in more recent work identifies which photos from the training classification dataset should be deleted in the following iteration.
-The authors demonstrate how a DNN trained with such recurrent pruning increases accuracy.
+Different weights are given to the input images by the MentorNet classifier network presented by Jiang et al. \cite{Jiang2018MentorNetLD}.
+In successive iterations of the algorithm, it gives lower weights to the images whose labels are assigned with low probability.
+As a result, such images effectively stop contributing to the learning process.
+The iterative cross-validation approach \cite{Chen2019UnderstandingAU} described in a more recent work identifies which photos from the training classification dataset should be deleted in the following iteration.
+However, the removed samples are not corrected after detection.
+The authors demonstrate how a DNN trained with such recurrent pruning performs better.